roberttidey/dfPlayer/README.md

 ### Install procedure
 - Normal arduino esp8266 compile and upload
-- A simple built in file uploader (/upload) should then be used to upload the 4 base files to SPIFF edit.htm.gz index.html favicon.ico graphs.js.gz
+- A simple built in file uploader (/upload) should then be used to upload the base files to SPIFF edit.htm.gz index.html (can be changed to refer to different favicon) favicon*.png graphs.js.gz
 - The /edit operation is then supported to upload basic.htm and SD naming files